ijayhub/blog-react-web-app/README.md

 > Ability to get the details of any food listed when clicked.
 > When add blog is clicked you have the ability to add your own food item.
+> You ability to delete blog you create if you don't like it

 ```